Expand and elevate your public health communications skills

 All virtual offerings of the PHCC Academy are free.
 Acceptance into a virtual synchronous cohort is selective, in an effort to keep cohorts small and supportive, but participation is free to those who are selected.

 While we are not issuing continuing education credits for this first training, this is something we are considering for future opportunities.
-We will be issuing digital certificates for participants to post on their LinkedIn accounts.
+Participants will receive digital certificates upon course completion to post on their LinkedIn accounts.